zulip/zulip/docs/new-feature-tutorial.md

 tests and blackbox end-to-end tests.
 The blackbox tests are run in a headless browser using Casper.js and are located in `frontend_tests/casper_tests/`.
 The unit tests use Node's `assert` module are located in `frontend_tests/node_tests/`.
-For more information on writing and running tests see the testing documentation \<testing\>.
+For more information on writing and running tests see the [testing documentation](testing.html).

 ## Example Feature